rajesh-gopalan/html-portfolio/README.md

 # html-portfolio
-My pet project, on the way to being a full stacker
+My first HTML-only project, on the way to being a full stacker